fadiz911/Leaf_disease-classification/README.md

 # Cassava Leaf Disease Classification
+  By: Fadi zoabi and Atheel mzlbt

  A deep learning project for classifying cassava leaf diseases using convolutional neural networks.
 This project includes a full workflow with K-Fold cross-validation, model analysis, advanced evaluation, and a comparison of state-of-the-art architectures.

 ## Table of Contents